top of page

 sunrise over Slough Creek

-I do not camp a lot.
-In fact, because I have worked for two of the largest hotel companies on the planet for 25 years, I have had little opportunity to consider camping as my accommodation of choice.
-So, this trip to Yellowstone National Park was an experience that made me appreciate hotel rooms again – starting with running water and plush mattresses.
-The type of camping we would experience at site 2S1 in the backcountry of Yellowstone was not that of the camping of my youth – replace Dinty Moore beef stew, smore’s and outhouses with freeze-dried meals and digging latrines!
+Because I have worked for two of the largest hotel companies on the planet for 25 years, I have had little opportunity to consider camping as my accommodation of choice.
+So, this trip to Yellowstone National Park has made me again appreciate even the basic comforts of a hotel room – beginning with running water and a mattress.
+The camping experience at site 2S1 in the backcountry of Yellowstone was even more rustic than the camping of my youth – replace Dinty Moore beef stew, smore’s and outhouses with freeze-dried meals and digging latrines!

 sunset over encampment at site 2S1

-The organizer of this trip, my friend Lars, secured a premium campsite for fishing Slough – 2S1 apparently is legendary backcountry camping and fishing among the angler community.
-The floods that devastated the north of the park, and particularly Gardiner, MT, rendered this portion of our itinerary as ‘unlikely’ a month before our visit.
-But a week before we arrived, we were informed that our reservation of the campsite was confirmed.
-And because there had been little traffic to this area for the better part of a month, we had high hopes that fishing conditions would be good.
+Site 2S1 in the backcountry of Yellowstone National Park is legendary among the angler community.
+My friend Lars, who organized the trip, secured this site by patiently undertaking the required annual lottery draw for a preferred date and site.
+Floods had devastated the north of the park, and particularly Gardiner, MT, which rendered this portion of our itinerary as ‘unlikely’ a month before our visit.
+But a week before we departed, we were informed that our reservation of the campsite was confirmed.
+This meant that there had been little angler pressure in this area for the better part of a month, so we had high hopes that fishing conditions would be good.

-I should begin by saying that this is not the recreational experience of hiking into Cascade Lake.
-To begin with, we would be camping overnight and thus transporting fishing gear, food, cooking utensils, tents and sleeping bags to our destination – which was a five-mile hike in 85 to 90-degree temperatures.
-We would also have to expect the threat of encounters with fairly territorial wildlife – bear, moose and bison roam these meadows.
-We made the trek for only one overnight, which was very taxing, so next time I would spend at least two nights in the backcountry, at best three.
+Earlier in the trip we had a pleasant hike to fish Cascade Lake.
+This hike into Slough Creek would not be the same easy, recreational experience.
+To begin with, we would be camping overnight and thus transporting fishing gear, food, cooking utensils, tents and sleeping bags to our destination – a five-mile hike one-way in 85 to 90-degree temperatures.
+We would also have the threat of encounters with fairly territorial wildlife – bear, moose and bison roam these meadows.
+This trek for only one overnight was very taxing.
+I would not suggest doing this trek for anything less than two or three overnights.

 to this bison I am the interloper on the trail